How to Prevent Assassin’s Creed Mirage from Constantly Crashing?

 5. Instead of downloading, click Locate Installed Game.

-7. Click OK to install the game files.
+7. Click OK to finish the process.

 6. Use the Correct Date & Time